keijiro/smflite/README.md

 What it can't be used for
 -------------------------

-- Playback MIDI songs.
+- Playback MIDI song files.
-- Retrieve meta-data or SysEx data from SMF.
+- Retrieve metadata or sys-ex data from SMFs.

 How to use
 ----------

 First of all, load a MIDI file with `MidiFileLoader.Load`.
-It returns a `MidiFileContainer` instance which contains the song data.
+It returns a `MidiFileContainer` instance which contains song data.

 ```C#
 MidiFileContainer song = MidiFileLoader.Load (smfAsset.bytes);
 ```

 And then create `MidiTrackSequencer` with the song data.
-You can specify the BPM for playback here.
+You can specify a BPM value for playback here.

 ```C#
 seq = new MidiTrackSequencer (song.tracks[0], song.division, bpm);
 ```

-Call the `Play` method in the sequencer class.
-It return a set of `MidiEvent` on the starting point of the song.
+Call the `Start` method with the sequencer class.
+It return a set of midi events (`MidiEvent`) which is placed at the beginning of the song.

 ```C#
 foreach (MidiEvent e in seq.Start ()) {